neuronsimulator/nrn/docs/guide/porting_mechanisms_to_cpp.rst

 In older MOD files and versions of NEURON, API methods were often accessed by declaring them in the MOD file and not by including a correct declaration from NEURON itself.
-In |neuron_with_cpp_mechanisms|, more declarations are implicitly included when MOD files are compiled.
+In NEURON 8.2+, more declarations are implicitly included when MOD files are compiled.
 This can lead to problems if the declaration in the MOD file did not specify the correct argument and return types.

 .. code-block:: cpp